-Postcard aerial view courtesy KHP
+Postcard aerial view courtesy of KHP

 At that time, no one named Neyland lived in Knoxville.
 Coach Robert Neyland, an army officer from West Point who had some unusual ideas about football--arrived in town about four years after the completion of Shields-Watkins Field.
-But as coach of the Vols beginning in 1926, he made good use of it for a quarter century, and saw its seating swell from 3,200 to almost 50,000.
+But as coach of the Vols beginning in 1926, he made good use of it for a quarter-century and saw its seating swell from 3,200 to almost 50,000.
 The ever-growing stadium was named for the brigadier general shortly before his death in 1962.
 But all the while, it was the same field, which in the last century has seen several hundred football games, witnessed a few national championships, drawn literally millions of fans, and endured the cleats of several of the most famous football players in history.

-Postcard aerial view courtesy KHP
+Postcard aerial view courtesy of KHP

 The original idea that a good football field would raise the university’s profile may have been valid.
 UT built something else, simultaneously, that did the same thing in a very different way.
 Under construction on a similar schedule, and completed at about the same time, was a monumental building on the very top of the old Hill, to be known as Ayres Hall.
-It had stone arches and a bell tower and even gargoyles, and was hard to miss.
+It had stone arches and a bell tower and even gargoyles and was hard to miss.
 The tower had an unusual checkboard pattern, a Chicago architect’s flourish.
 Years later, that checkerboard would be echoed in orange and white on Shields-Watkins Field, where Ayres Hall was prominently visible from the stands.
-UT’s distinctive checkerboard end zone also reflects something added to campus in 1921.
+UT’s distinctive checkerboard end zone also reflects something added to the campus in 1921.

 For UT, something worked.
-Over the next dozen years, the university’s enrollment quadrupled, and campus was, really for the first time, coming to seem a familiar part of Knoxville.
+Over the next dozen years, the university’s enrollment quadrupled, and the campus was, really for the first time, coming to seem a familiar part of Knoxville.